-    The Power Ranch Farmers Market offers a great mid-week stop for fresh food vendors, food trucks, local artisans, and more — all of which varies per week.
-“Ray’s Market believes people need to have a relationship with the people who provide [food], not just food products, but the total family fun environment,” according to the market’s website.
+The Power Ranch Farmers Market offers a great mid-week stop for items from a variety of fresh food vendors, food trucks, and local artisans.
+According to the market’s website, “Ray’s Market believes people need to have a relationship with the people who provide [food], not just food products, but the total family fun environment,” .

 Location: 3685 E. Autumn Dr., Gilbert